oikoweather/oiko-docs/docs/references.md

     response <- GET(url, query=queryString, add_headers('api-key'=api_key))
     ```

-**Example 2 - Requesting a region**
+### Requesting a region

 Let's say we wanted to look at the regional weather forecast for all of New England.
-We can request the data by specifying the bounding box for New England as shown below:
+We can request the data by
+specifying the bounding box for New England as shown below:

 ```py linenums="1"
 import requests